ros-industrial/ros_industrial_cmake_boilerplate/README.rst

 - `Exclude headers from check <https://github.com/include-what-you-use/include-what-you-use/blob/master/docs/IWYUPragmas.md>`_
 - `Avoid Common Issues <https://www.incredibuild.com/blog/include-what-you-use-how-to-best-utilize-this-tool-and-avoid-common-issues/>`_

-.. note:: Each of the macros can take an ENABLE ON/OFF so they can easly be enable by external flag.
+.. note:: Each of the macros can take an ENABLE ON/OFF so they can easily be enabled by an external flag.
 If not provided it is automatically enabled.

 .. code-block:: cmake